After reading this blog post, you’ll be sure to come up with a great business name in no time.

-- Is catchy or memorable (i.e. nasty gal)
+- Is catchy, unexpected or memorable (i.e. Nasty Gal)

-- To get customers to respond to your business on an emotional level, choose a comforting or familiar name that may conjures up pleasant memories. (i.e. joythestore.com)
+- To get customers to respond to your business on an emotional level, choose a comforting or familiar name that may conjures up pleasant memories. (i.e. joythestore.com, toysrus.com)

 - Try not to pick a name that's long or confusing (social media usernames can be limited characters)

-- Try alternate spellings or remove letters from popular words
+- Try alternate spellings of popular words (i.e. Lillyskloset.com, Klosetenvy.com

 It could take hours, days or weeks to come up with the perfect name for your brand.
-Don't let that stop you from being productive.
+Don't let that stop you from being productive in the mean time.
 As you begin figuring out who you want your target customer to be and the type of clothing you will sell, a great name will eventually come to you.